ca3v/grokportfolio/README.md

 This is just a test project fully with the Grok3 LLM.

-> "Create a portfolio website including HTML, CSS, and JS with floating particles"
+> "Create a portfolio website including HTML, CSS, and JS with floating particles that move with my mouse."